 Testing Electrical Properties

 An automotive multimeter could be used for three primary purposes.
 The most common reason to use a multimeter would be to test continuity.
 Continuity testing tells the user whether parts of the car are continuous, and thus whether or not an electrical current can flow from one end to the other.

 If there is no continuity, you will know there is a break somewhere in the circuit and the part likely needs to be replaced.

 You can also use your multimeter to measure resistance in parts of your car, like the fuses, sensors and ignition coils.
 Measuring resistance can help determine whether a part like a headlight, for example, needs to be replaced.

 The third use is to measure voltage within parts of a car.
 As you probably already know, heavy bass subwoofers and powerful amps requires a certain amount of voltage to work, otherwise your whole speaker system will not work.

 Due to technological advances, almost all automotive multimeters have an LCD display.
 This allows you to view instant data reports and control various functions.

 Many premium options also have a backlit display, which makes it easier to view in dark conditions.
 Other premium features include being able to freeze the screen to record measurements and much more.

-Rather than having to manual select the range, the auto ranging feature of a multimeter does this automatically.
+Rather than having to manually select the range, the auto ranging feature of a multimeter does this automatically.
 It’s able to detect the type of current or voltage and adapt to accurately measure the input.

 Every multimeter manufacturer will provide working voltage limit that often range between 500 to as high as 6,000 volts.
 To ensure that you are able to achieve accurate measurements, we advise that you choose a multimeter designed for automotive voltages.